francksidi-edb/SimilaritySearch-Summarization/README.md

 Search using a Streamlit Python application on the Postgresql table using Similarity Search

+# Requirements

+Postgresql 16 installed.

+EDB Language pack installed.

+Run pip install from EDB Python directory as:
+/Library/edb/languagepack/v4/Python-3.11/bin/pip install -r requirements.txt

+Install pgvector 0.6 extension from https://github.com/pgvector/pgvector

+Python Environment: The Python environment accessible to PostgreSQL should have the necessary libraries installed: After test that this program is working

+Test that summarization is working using the following

+$python summary.py

 # Create all DDL

 1 - Create The Target Table